Diseases & Conditions : Travel Medicine

 Have your insurance information cards and claim forms with you.

-Get a letter from your doctor regarding your health history, medications, allergies, and immunization records.
+Get a letter from your healthcare provider regarding your health history, medicines, allergies, and immunization records.

 Have an emergency release form.